 Feijoa sellowiana – Pineapple Guava

-– This versatile and attractive evergreen shrub produces a display of sweet, edible flowers from May to June that can be usesaladsd in fruit or jams then ripen to delicious pineapple-flavored fruit in the fall.
+– This versatile and attractive evergreen shrub produces a display of sweet, edible flowers from May to June that can be used in fruit salads or jams then ripen to delicious pineapple-flavored fruit in the fall.
 Feijoas respond well to pruning and can easily be shaped to any desired form.
 They make an excellent hedge or container plant.
 Feijoa is remarkably pest-and disease-resistant.

 Orange 'Washington Navel'